jurek1oo/BlueIrisCmdJ/README.txt

 As from version 1.2.00 blueiriscmdj diverted from original blueiriscmd.
 Command line naming convention changed and additional functionality was added.
 All Classes have coresponding tests.

-For full list of cnd line commands have a look at Github [wiki](Command-Line-Arguments) .
+For full list of cmd line commands have a look at https://github.com/jurek1oo/blueiriscmdj/wiki/Command-Line-Arguments.

 For the unit tests to work, you need to change the login and other system parameters, in Constants4Tests class.